 Fallout 4 crashes immediately upon launch.
 This issue has persisted for a while now and there may be many different reasons behind this.
 Users report that after they deleted some specific files/folder, the problem went away only to return again after some time.
 Therefore it is recommended to troubleshoot the problem at its core and not resort to temporary methods.

 Anti-viruses are known to conflict with various Steam games.
 To make sure that your antivirus isn’t doing the same, either disable your antivirus or add Steam in the whitelist.
-After performing the required steps, right click on Steam and chose ‘Run as administrator’.
-For a detailed guide on how to whitelist Steam on your anti-virus, click here and see the first solution.
+After performing the required steps, right-click on Steam and chose ‘Run as administrator’.

 To check the version of your Nvidia, follow the following steps.